 - Monitoring of progress and skill acquisition

-- Each program designed and supervised by a Masters of Doctoral level Board Certified Behavior Analyst (BCBA or BCBA-D)
+- Each program is designed and supervised by a Masters or Doctoral level Board Certified Behavior Analyst (BCBA or BCBA-D)

-- Intervention implemented by a combination of trained technicians, therapists, parents, and BCBA or BCBA-D.
+- Intervention is implemented by a combination of trained technicians, therapists, parents, and BCBA or BCBA-D.

 - Displays too much or not enough of certain behaviors

 - Lacks the ability to imitate others (an important skill to have in order to develop other life skills)

 - Lacks self-care skills

 - Displays signs of physical aggression, self-injury, or other problem behavior